 The Michigan Planning Enabling Act of 2008 requires the inclusion of a zoning plan in the master plan.
-The zoning plan calls attention to changes that need to be made to the current zoning ordinance in order to align the zoning ordinance with the new master plan.
+The zoning plan calls attention to changes that need to be made in order to align the current zoning ordinance with the new master plan.
 Specifically, the zoning plan looks to show the relationship between the future land use map and the zoning map, and to suggest ordinance revisions to strengthen that relationship.
 The changes suggested are necessary in order to help implement specific aspects of the master plan.
-In Gilmore Township, the Zoning Ordinance was recently adopted (2012); however, some alternations are needed to bring it into alignment with the master plan.
-The following suggestions are given to bring the zoning ordinance into alignment with the master plan: